Clicky Skip to Content

 These are just their most obvious differences.
 But have you ever wondered if there’s more?
 Let’s dive right in!

-What is Pound?
+What is the Pound?

 The “Pound” is the official name for the currency used in the United Kingdom, England, Egypt, and other countries.
-In fact, a pound is actually considered the world’s oldest currency that is still being used.
+In fact, the pound is actually considered the world’s oldest currency that is still being used.

 Although the word itself is concise, it still has various nicknames.
 These include smacker, sterling, smackeroo, sovereign, and nicker.

-Gradually, the sterling changed in value and over time in its appearance.
+Gradually, the sterling changed in value and, over time, in its appearance.
 Then, the United Kingdom went through an era of decimalization and adopted the decimal system in 1971.
 This was when the “pound” was officially adopted as the currency of Britain.

 This explains why this currency has always been the common one in Europe.
 Research shows that sterling is regarded as the 4th most reserved currency globally.
 In addition, the word “Pound” emerged in the 8th century, and its root is the Latin word “pounds”- meaning weight.